Create Interactive & Engaging Learning Centers for Preschoolers Using Printables

 Tracing Letters or numbers with manipulative's is a great way to practice letter formation.
 For this activity I combined my Alphabet Letter Tracing Mats (which I reduced in size using this technique) with pom pom's.

 Pom pom's are a great low cost manipulative that can also be used as math counters, or patterning.
 Extend the learning: combine math and literacy!
 You can count how many pom pom's were used to form each letter, and make patterns!
-You can also use these mats to practice forming letters with other manipulatives, stickers, or collage items.
+You can also use these mats to practice forming letters with other manipulatives like stickers, or collage items.

-White Pom Pom's can represent snowballs, marshmallows, or even sheep!
+Tip:White Pom Pom's can represent snowballs, marshmallows, or even sheep!

-3. Combine them with Sand Trays
+3. Use Sand Trays with Printables

 They are most commonly made with salt, or sand.
 Simply add a small amount of salt or sand to a tray or cookie sheet, and let the fun commence!
 For this activity I changed the scale settings on my printer to print the Letter Formation Mats 4:1!
 It's such an easy way to make smaller task cards!